 Like the UKCAT the British Medical Aptitude Test (BMAT) is another admissions test that some medical and veterinary schools use to assess the applicants’ abilities and approaches.

 We know it can all sound a bit confusing.
 Another exam to revise for?
 And it’s not based on your school curriculum either?
-We’ve put together some useful tips to help you prepare for your UKCAT!
+We’ve put together some useful tips to help you prepare for your UCAT!

 To help you with your BMAT Preparation we have prepared a list of every Section 3 BMAT essay title since 2010.